Pulmonary & Critical Care Fellowship Programs

 Virtual interviews: Depending on national and local institutional recommendations, virtual interviews will be held.
 Currently the AAMC recommends that residency and fellowship programs use a virtual interview format.
 Reducing the cost of interviewing is a critical step in widening access and improving equity.

-CONTACT
+CONTACT INFORMATION

 Please do not hesitate to contact us if you have any questions about our training program.
 Inquiries concerning the fellowship program should be directed to Dr. Alejandra Lastra.